 Worldwide community of writers.
 Among them are Jenell Kesler, Jeff Penczak, Brian R. Banks, Joeri Bruyninckx, Ross Beattie, Justin Jackley, Kevin Rathert, Roman Rathert, Beverly Paterson, Brian Greene, Matt Yablonski, Lenny Helsing, Kevin F. Wozniak, Peter Markovski, Sébastien Métens, Brock Silversides, Gabe Kahan, Carlos Ferreira, Tom Hanno and many others.
 Official artwork designer: Justin Jackley.

-Our interviews appeared or were quoted by many worldwide publications, including The Wall Street Journal, The New York Times, Financial Times, Guardian, Rolling Stone, Our Culture Mag, Louder, Ultimate Classic Rock, Metal Injection, Dangerous Minds, Society Of Rock, Outsider, Mint Lounge Magazine, The Wire, WhatCulture, Houston Press, Brooklyn Vegan, MSN, The List, Banzinga, Broadway World, Music Times and also in documentary We Intend To Cause Havoc.
+Our interviews appeared or were quoted by many worldwide publications, including The Wall Street Journal, The New York Times, Financial Times, Guardian, Rolling Stone, Our Culture Mag, Louder, Ultimate Classic Rock, Metal Injection, Dangerous Minds, Society Of Rock, Outsider, Mint Lounge Magazine, The Wire, WhatCulture, Houston Press, Brooklyn Vegan, MSN, The List, Banzinga, Broadway World, Music Times, Far Out Magazine, All About Jazz, NPR, Amazon, London Jazz News and also in documentary We Intend To Cause Havoc.

 My work has been quoted in books like: Inner Sound: Altered States of Consciousness in Electronic Music and Audio-Visual Media (Jonathan Weinel), Astral Weeks: A Secret History of 1968 (Ryan H. Walsh), Everybody’s Heard about the Bird: The True Story of 1960s Rock ‘n’ Roll in Minnesota (Rick Shefchik), Hawkwind: Days of the Underground: Radical Escapism in the Age of Paranoia (Joe Banks), A Gathering of Promises: The Battle for Texas’s Psychedelic Music, from The 13th Floor Elevators to The Black Angels and Beyond (Ben Graham), Five Years Ahead of My Time: Garage Rock from the 1950s to the Present (Seth Bovey), They Just Seem a Little Weird: How KISS, Cheap Trick, Aerosmith, and Starz Remade Rock and Roll by Doug Brod, Tapestry Of Delights (Vernon Joynson), Record Collector Dreams (Hans Pokora), …